 Build Appliance: Post Hob, the Build Appliance became available.
 It was never recommended that you use the Build Appliance as a day-to-day production development environment with the Yocto Project.
 Build Appliance was useful as a way to try out development in the Yocto Project environment.

 CROPS: The final and best solution available now for developing using the Yocto Project on a system not native to Linux is with CROPS.

 2.4 Development Methods¶

 The Yocto Project development environment usually involves a Build Host and target hardware.
-You use the Build Host to build images and develop applications, while you use the target hardware to test deployed software.
+You use the Build Host to build images and develop applications, while you use the target hardware to execute deployed software.

 This section provides an introduction to the choices or development methods you have when setting up your Build Host.
-Depending on the your particular workflow preference and the type of operating system your Build Host runs, several choices exist that allow you to use the Yocto Project.
+Depending on your particular workflow preference and the type of operating system your Build Host runs, several choices exist that allow you to use the Yocto Project.

 For additional detail about the Yocto Project development environment, see the “The Yocto Project Development Environment” chapter.

 Native Linux Host: By far the best option for a Build Host.
 A system running Linux as its native operating system allows you to develop software by directly using the BitBake tool.
 You can accomplish all aspects of development from a regular shell in a supported Linux distribution.